October of 2014, I was honored to receive the Harold

 same time.
 The sky’s the limit.

 I also enjoy working with teams of people.
 I’m often asked to lead training sessions on subjects Streamlining Your Stuff - saving time and money Your stuff requires systems and organizing processes, but as busy professionals you don’t always have the time or the knowledge to create these systems.

 I can help you take control of your life so you can focus on the important things.

-organized isn’t just about tidying up that messy desk systems to remove barriers and bring clarity to your life.
-It’s also about saving you time and money.
+Being organized isn’t just about tidying up that messy designing systems to remove barriers and bring clarity to It’s also about saving you time and money.